MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

 - Install [Report Builder from the Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkID=734968).

 - Follow the quickstart [Create an Azure SQL database sample  in the Azure portal](https://docs.microsoft.com/azure/sql-database/sql-database-get-started-portal).
-Copy and save the value in the **Server name** box on the **Overview** tab.
+Copy and save the value in the **Server name** box on the **Overview** tab, and remember the user name and password you created in Azure.

 These are the prerequisites for uploading your paginated report to the Power BI service: